 If you are into spearfishing then have a look at the Mares Viper, Seac M70 and Omer masks.
 Apart from the standard black they are also available in dark brown and green colors.

-There aren't any masks on our 2019 list with camera mounting options.
-Not because there aren't any but because we feel that they are inferior to the best freediving masks that we've listed above.
+Like last year, there aren't any masks on our 2020 list with camera mounting options.
+Not because there aren't any but because we feel that these mask are inferior to the best freediving masks that we've listed above.

 There are some good options available though.
 Two of the better ones are the Rob Allen Replay mask and the Hammerhead MV3 Action Mask.
 Both are from reputable spearfishing equipment manufacturers so you know what you are getting